rpessagno/project-template/README.md

 ###MAMP

-I use MAMP so I can create virtual hosts and have nice local URLs, such "local.domain.com," and so I can view any project in a browser without having to run a build first.
-However, Browsersync will still open the current project at "localhost:3000."
+I use MAMP to create virtual hosts and have nice local URLs, such "local.domain.com," and so I can view any project in a browser without having to run a build first.
+Browsersync will still open the current project at **localhost:3000**.

 Add entry to hosts file: